 - Promote volunteer opportunities

 - Complete job readiness assignments

 - Participate in mid-term and end of term evaluations

-Environmental Stewards will receive a total living allowance of $8,050 (before taxes), distributed weekly over 23 weeks.
-Other benefits include health insurance, a wide range of training and networking opportunities, a Maine State Park Pass and an education award of $2,960.00.
-Some Stewards may also be eligible for student loan deferment and childcare reimbursement.
+Additional Benefits :Program Benefits: Environmental Stewards will receive a weekly living allowance of $335.42 for 24 weeks.
+Other benefits include a wide range of training and networking opportunities, a Maine State Park Pass and an education award of $3,047.50 Some Stewards may also be eligible for student loan deferment and childcare reimbursement.
 A small number of Host Sites also offer housing as part of their position.

-- Orientation Training consists of one week of training at a local summer camp and will include mandatory AmeriCorps trainings such as the handbook, elevator speeches and National Incident Management Systems (NIMS) as well as trainings focused on general skills members will need at their host sites.
+Orientation Training consists of one first day training which will go over the Member Agreement, Handbook, and other important information to start the term.
+In June, all 900 Environmental Steward will come together to finish a week of training at a local summer camp and will include mandatory AmeriCorps trainings such as elevator speeches, professional communication, volunteer management, and National Incident Management Systems (NIMS) as well as trainings focused on general skills members will need at their host sites.

-- Chainsaw Training consists of one week of training at a local site focused on safety.
+Chainsaw Training consists of 3 days of training at a local site focused on safety.
 Not all 900-hour Environmental Stewards will attend chainsaw training.
-Only those Stewards whose host site has required chainsaw training will participate.
+Only those Environmental Stewards whose host site has required chainsaw training will participate.